LNS2+RL: Combining Multi-Agent Reinforcement Learning with Large Neighborhood Search in Multi-Agent Path Finding: Background

 \subsection{LNS2}

-LNS2 is an unbounded-suboptimal and memory-efficient MAPF algorithm based on large neighborhood search.
-It begins by planning a set of paths that may contain collisions, iteratively selecting subsets for re-planning through an Adaptive Large Neighborhood Selection (ALNS) method based on previous experience.
+LNS2~\cite{li2022mapf} is an unbounded-suboptimal and memory-efficient MAPF algorithm based on large neighborhood search.
+It begins by planning a set of paths that may contain collisions, and then iteratively selects subsets for replanning using adaptive neighborhood selection based on past experience.
 A replanning solver then computes new paths for these selected agents and evaluates whether to adopt the new paths depending on whether they reduce or maintain the number of CP within the overall solution.
 This replanning process continues iteratively until the overall path set is collision-free or the time limit is exceeded.

-The low-level, re-planning solver employed in LNS2 is a variant of priority planning (termed PP+SIPPS), which utilizes SIPPS algorithm to plan individual paths for agents in a random priority order.
-SIPPS aims to find a path for an agent to avoid collisions with hard obstacles (static obstacles) while minimizing collisions with soft obstacles (pre-existing paths).
-It runs five times faster than Space-Time A*, ensuring completeness and returning the shortest path with zero soft collisions if one exists.
-However, in dense-obstacle scenarios, SIPPS may produce a path with significantly more soft collisions than the minimum due to its heuristic function ignoring soft collisions that occur when the agent waits within a safe interval that contains soft obstacles.
-Despite the fast speed of SIPPS, this reduced solution quality necessitates a higher number of iterations to fully solve high-difficulty MAPF instances, resulting in substantial cumulative time expenditure.
-Therefore, there is an urgent need to develop a new re-planning solver that can generate high-quality solutions (fewer collisions) while potentially sacrificing speed, to find a better balance between quality and time throughout the overall planning.
+The low-level replanning solver employed in LNS2 is a prioritized planning algorithm PP+SIPPS, which utilizes SIPPS to sequentially plan paths for each agent based on a randomly assigned priority order, where lower-priority agents need to avoid the paths already planned for higher-priority agents as much as possible.
+SIPPS is designed to find a path for an agent that avoids collisions with hard obstacles (static obstacles) while minimizing collisions with soft obstacles (pre-existing paths).
+It ensures completeness and returns the shortest path with zero soft collisions if one exists.
+However, in dense-obstacle scenarios, SIPPS may produce a path with significantly more soft collisions than the minimum due to its heuristic function ignoring soft collisions that occur when the agent waits within a safe interval (a contiguous period of time) that contains soft obstacles.
+More importantly, the prioritized planning algorithm relies on a static-priority-based conflict avoidance mechanism, which significantly reduces the flexibility of the planning process.
+This limitation results in suboptimal paths and a larger number of collisions for lower-priority agents, making it difficult to achieve global cooperation.
+Despite the fast speed of PP+SIPPS, this reduced solution quality (more collisions) necessitates a higher number of iterations to fully solve high-difficulty MAPF instances, resulting in substantial cumulative time expenditure.
+Therefore, there is an urgent need to develop a new replanning solver that can generate high-quality solutions (fewer collisions) while potentially sacrificing speed, to find a better balance between quality and time throughout the overall planning.